 Advancing the diagnostic understanding of the sacroiliac joint and minimally invasive surgery for certain causes of SI joint disorders.

-SI-BONE® was founded in April, 2008 as a spin out when Wright Medical bought INBONE Technologies.
-INBONE, with the ENDO-FUSETM Intra-Osseos Fusion System, was founded by Dr. Mark Reiley, the inventor of kyphoplasty and the vertebral fracture treatment.
+SI-BONE® was founded in April 2008, as a spin out when Wright Medical bought INBONE Technologies.
+INBONE, with the ENDO-FUSETM Intra-Osseous Fusion System, was founded by Dr. Mark Reiley, the inventor of kyphoplasty and the vertebral fracture treatment.

-SI-BONE developed an innovative, patented implant for some causes of SI joint pain.
+SI-BONE has developed an innovative, patented implant for some causes of SI joint pain.
 The iFuse Implant System® provides a less invasive alternative to traditional sacroiliac (SI) joint fusion surgery.
 The iFuse Implant System uses the same titanium implant technology that has been used in the ENDO-FUSE System.
-To date, more than 30,000 minimally invasive surgical SI joint fusions have been performed with the iFuse Implant System by more than 1,500 surgeons worldwide.
+To date, more than 55,000 minimally invasive surgical SI joint fusions have been performed with the iFuse Implant System by more than 2,400 surgeons worldwide.

 SI-BONE is managed by an experienced team of executives from Kyphon, Medtronic, INBONE, Saint Francis and several start-up orthopedic and spine companies.

 According to the National Institute of Neurological Disorders and Stroke (a division of NIH), "Americans spend at least $50 billion each year on low back pain."
 Low back pain is the most common cause of job-related disability and a leading contributor to missed work.
 Several leading orthopedic publications over the last few years have stated that anywhere from 15-30% of all low back pain is SI joint in origin.1,2,3,4,5